 1. Eliminate Roadblocks

 No matter what combination of financial goals you have in the works, this is the top priority.
 Think of it as creating the right environment for your savings to grow.
 Savings thrive when they have long stretches of uninterrupted time in which to accumulate and compound, so it’s in your best interest to eliminate any obstacles that threaten those ideal saving conditions.
 Focus on paying off any high-interest debt – you know, the kind that sucks up money that could otherwise be going toward your goals (credit card debt is an excellent example).
 Revisit the terms of any loans you’re paying off and do a little research on potential consolidation or refinancing options.
 You might find a way to pay down your debt more efficiently and free up some extra funds for your savings goals at the same time.
 Eliminating roadblocks also means having a healthy emergency fund in place, so that your savings progress doesn’t get wiped out by an unexpected job loss (a good starting point is at least $1,000).

 2. Automate Savings

 So your emergency fund is set up and your debt-management plan is in place.
 Now is a great time to see if there are ways to automate your savings at work and at home.
-Can your employer automatically deduct your retirement contributions from your paycheck?
-Can you set up your online banking system to regularly transfer a certain amount to your savings account?
-(Check out how you can easily set up an automatic savings plan with Red Canoe here.)
+Ask your employer to automatically deduct your retirement contributions from your paycheck.
+Set up your online banking system to regularly transfer a certain amount to your savings account.
 Finding ways to make the act of saving easier, more consistent, and less time-consuming will absolutely help you achieve your savings goals.